northwestcoder/firebase2appsheet/README.md

 ![cloud_run5.png](media/cloud_run5.png)

-- copy the new app URL that is displayed at the end of the build.
-You even try to open a browser to <THENEWURL>/events, and you should get "Unauthorized" - this is because you didn't provide an API key and indicates success.
+- Copy the new app URL that is displayed at the end of the build.
+You can even try to open a browser to <THENEWURL>/events, and you should get "Unauthorized" - this is because you didn't provide an API key and indicates success.

 - Now go back into EDITOR mode, find the file `./misc/oas.yml`, and change the URL entry to the new App URL from above.
 Include the trailing slash.
-Save your changes when done!:
+Save your changes when done:

 ![cloud_run6.png](media/cloud_run6.png)